xyproto/zsnes/README.md

-# ZSNES 2
+# ZSNES 2: Reviving a Classic

-The last release of [ZSNES](http://zsnes.sourceforge.net/) was over 14 years ago.
+The last release of [ZSNES](http://zsnes.sourceforge.net/) was well over 14 years ago.
 It requires heavy patching and tweaking of compilation flags to build and run on a modern Linux distro.
 This is a fork of ZSNES that aims to solve this.

-Running `make` produces a 32-bit ELF executable with MMX and not SSE support (to play nicely with the 32-bit Assembly code that parts of ZSNES are written in).
+Running `make` produces a 32-bit x86 ELF executable with MMX support, that can be run on a 64-bit x86 system.
+SSE support is disabled.
+Large parts of ZSNES is written in 32-bit x86 Assembly, which is not easily ported to other platforms or systems.

 * Compiling ZSNES so that it works on 64-bit x86 is a goal (that has been reached).
-* Supporting 32-bit x86 is not a goal, but pull requests are welcome.
+* Supporting 32-bit platforms is not a goal, but pull requests are welcome.

-Tested on Arch Linux.
+* Supporting Windows is not a goal, but pull requests are welcome.
+* Supporting modern Linux distros (and FreeBSD, if possible) is a goal.

 The intention is that this can be like a LTS release of ZSNES.
 The long term goal is to also port ZSNES to SDL2.
-Currently, SDL1 (or sdl12-compat) is a required dependency.
+Currently, SDL1 (or `sdl12-compat`) is a required dependency.

 The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but does not yet work.
-Contributions are welcome!

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.

+Tested on Arch Linux.

 ### Build